crownstone/bluenet/docs/INSTALL.md

 ## Usage

 Once everything is installed and configured, the code can be compiled and uploaded.
 You will have to attach a programmer/debugger, like the JLink.
 Towards that you only need four pins: `GND`, `3V`, `SWDIO / RESET`, and `SWCLK / FACTORY`.
-The pin layout of the JLink connector is written out on the [DoBots blog](http://dobots.nl/2014/03/05/rfduino-without-rfduino-code/).
+The pin layout of the JLink connector is written out on the [Crownstone blog](https://crownstone.rocks/2015/01/23/programming-the-nrf51822-with-the-st-link).

 ### Compiling, uploading and debugging